 Pen testing is a general term that applies to all types of IT systems.
 But not all types of tests are identical.
 For example, many people are familiar with penetration testing as it relates to a company’s digital system, ie the devices, nodes, and programs that make up an organization’s network.
 While there are many overlaps with network penetration testing, mobile app testing is a very distinct procedure that requires in-depth knowledge of the mobile attack surface and understanding of a wide variety of vulnerabilities unique to mobile apps.

 When hiring a tester, make sure it is a firm with experience in the mobile domain.

 How Much Does a Mobile App Pen Test Cost?

 The cost of proper mobile penetration testing can fluctuate significantly depending on the particular app.

 As a baseline, many experts will throw out the $4,000 mark.
-But some pen tests can cost only half of that sum.
-In other cases though, a complete mobile pen test can run you as much as $20,000.
+But cheap pen tests can cost even less.
+On the higher end, a complete mobile pen test can run you as much as $20,000.

 The most important factors determining the exact number are (A) the size of the organization deploying the app as well as the number of users, and (B) the app’s complexity.

 An application that has multiple roles to test and a significant number of unique pages/forms will take longer for an engineer to adequately test.
 Furthermore, if you have an interest in exploring beyond the standard threats facing mobile apps and testing more complex attacks, this will increase the price significantly.